Spinal Cord Stimulator Implant: Risks & Side Effects

 Because the leads are placed very close to the spinal cord, there is a small but serious risk of nerve damage.
 This can happen during the initial placement of the needle or leads, or it can develop later due to a blood clot or infection pressing on the nerves.
 While this complication is rare, especially with an experienced physician, it’s a critical risk to discuss.
 Choosing a specialist like Dr. Ajith Nair, who has extensive experience with these procedures, can help minimize this risk.

-Bleeding and Spinal Fluid Leaks
+Bleeding and Spinal Fluid Leak Risks

 During the procedure, the needle must pass through the protective membrane that covers the spinal cord, called the dura.
 If this membrane is accidentally punctured, it can cause a spinal fluid leak.
 The most common symptom is a severe headache that feels worse when you’re sitting or standing up.
 While these leaks often heal on their own with rest, some may require a procedure to patch the hole.
 Minor bleeding and bruising at the incision sites are also common and usually resolve within a few weeks.